VsrsCif/Laurentius-meps-plugin/README.md

 Project Laurentius-meps-plugin is [Laurentius](https://github.com/VsrsCif/Laurentius)  plugin for using Machine printing and eveloping service.

-## User case:
+## Usecase:
 Client (service requester) send mail (envelope data and contents in pdf form) to service provider.
 Service provider (at least once a day) print and envelope all received requests.
-Enveloped mail is than submitted to local post for delivery and status report is submitted to service requester all requests (PROCESSED, DELETED).
+Printed and enveloped mail is delivered to post office for physical delivery.
+After that status report is submitted to service requester for all requests (mail) (PROCESSED, DELETED).

 ![MEPS service sequence diagram](https://github.com/VsrsCif/Laurentius-meps-plugin/blob/master/docs/images/meps-actions.png)

-###Client (service requester)
-Plugin on client side (service requester) plugin validate envelope data and concatenate pdfs.
-Because both side printing is presumed, concatenation adds blank page to all documents with odd page count.

-###Service provider
-Plugin on service provider validates received mail (Validates envelope data and counts pdf pages (test if pdf is readable)).
-For service provider plugin has two "cron tasks".
- * MEPSTask: create daily package for machine printing and enveloping
- * MEPSStatusSubmitter: create and submit status report for all processed requests to requestor.

-### Supported services
+## Supported services
 MEPS Service type correspond to mail envelope type and postal delivery service.

 | Service type  | description | envelope exampe |
 | ------------- | ------------- | ------------- |